Hello and welcome to the podcast of the Loadseaters episode 1254 for Wednesday the 17th of September 2025.

 So again, we have all of this stuff to respond to people who, as of yesterday, are still saying that this guy was MAGA, even though, according to the official narrative, everything that we have suggests that he was the exact opposite.

-But this is where we get to some of the more other weird stuff, which is one, if he was planning it for over just over a week.
+But this is where we get to some of the other weird stuff.

-There's there's a number of these from people saying, Charlie Kirk is coming to my college tomorrow.
+There's a number of these from people saying, Charlie Kirk is coming to my college tomorrow.

 I really hope someone evaporates him literally.